k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup.md

 Apply the YAML to your Kubernetes environment:

 `% kubectl apply -f medusa-bucket-key.yaml`
+`secret/medusa-bucket-key configured`

 ### Create or update the k8ssandra-cluster

 Install the k8ssandra-cluster chart with the following properties.
+Backup and restore operations are enabled by default.
+In the following example, `bucketName` corresponds to the name of the S3 bucket: `K8ssanda-bucket-dev`.
+The `bucketSecret` corresponds to the secret credentials.

 `% helm install k8ssandra-cluster-1 k8ssandra/k8ssandra-cluster --set backupRestore.medusa.bucketName=k8ssanda-bucket-dev,
 backupRestore.medusa.bucketSecret=medusa-bucket-secret`

-Backup and restore operations are enabled by default.
-The `bucketName` corresponds to the name of the S3 bucket: `K8ssanda-bucket-dev` in this example.
-The `bucketSecret` corresponds to the secret credentials.
+**Internal note: check with JS on this error** ...command not found: backupRestore.medusa.bucketSecret=medusa-bucket-secret

 Notice that the `k8ssandra-cluster` Helm chart added some properties -- which we’ll highlight here -- in the `cassdc` datacenter.